-- Advanced Placement (AP) Park University will grant credit for advanced placement to high school graduates who have proven competence by their score in the Advanced Placement Tests administered by the College Entrance Examination Board.
+- 1. ADVANCED PLACEMENT (AP) Park University will grant credit for advanced placement to high school graduates who have proven competence by their score in the Advanced Placement Tests administered by the College Entrance Examination Board.
 The awarding of credit, the number of credit hours awarded, and the scores required for the awarding of credit are determined by the appropriate academic discipline. - 2.
-College Level Examination Program (CLEP) Credit hours can be earned by satisfactory completion of a battery of examinations under the College Level Examination Program (CLEP) administered by Park.
+COLLEGE LEVEL EXAMINATION PROGRAM (CLEP) - Credit hours can be earned by satisfactory completion (see chart on following page) of a battery of examinations under the College Level Examination Program (CLEP) administered by Park.
 See the Academic Support Center (MA 406) or Testing Center (MA 706) for detailed information concerning CLEP examinations.
 If CLEP exams were taken prior to coming to Park University, a student must submit an official copy of the scores to the Office of the Registrar for possible credit awards.